thirdgen88/ignition-vagrant/Evaluation.md

 1. Bring up the OPC Browser against the internal `Ignition OPC-UA Server`.
 Add the entire `Devices` folder to the tags in the default provider for the project by just dragging the folder onto the `Tags` folder in the *Tag Browser*.

-   > The bolded *Tags* folder in the *Tag Browser* represents the tag provider that has been configured as *Default* for this project.
+   > Note: The bolded *Tags* folder in the *Tag Browser* represents the tag provider that has been configured as *Default* for this project.
 You can see all of the providers (including the project default) in the *All Providers* folder.

 2. Adjust the `Default Historical` scan class to utilize a faster *Slow Rate* of `1000`ms so our history capture will be a little speedier.